Skip to main content

 2. Stir briefly and garnish with a grapefruit wedge.

 *Grapefruit mint cooler mix: Muddle 7 large mint leaves in 3/4 ounce simple syrup.
-Add 3 ounces fresh grapefruit juice and 3/4 ounce fresh lemon juice and stir to combine.
+Add 3 ounces of fresh grapefruit juice and 3/4 ounces of fresh lemon juice and stir to combine.

 Image used with permission by copyright holder

-New York’s Bocce teamed up with spritz master Stacey Swenson from Dante at Genuine to create this herb-packed libation, which is perfect for both mild days and cool evenings.
-Pro tip: Infuse the tequila early so you have it at the ready when the happy hour bell is ringing.
+New York’s Bocce teamed up with spritz master Stacey Swenson from Dante at Genuine to create this herb-packed libation, perfect for mild days and cool evenings.
+Pro tip: Infuse the tequila early so it’s ready when the happy hour bell is ringing.

 Ingredients